Things you can do if you want to speed up your time at the tax preparation site.

 - Picture ID for you and your spouse (if married)

 - Social Security document for you and every person on your tax return.
-This can be a Social Security Card, a Medicare Card if the number on the card ends in the letter “A” or a letter from the Social Security Administration with your social security number on it.
-Note: Form 1099-SSA is not acceptable this year because it does not include the complete Social Security Number.
+This can be a Social Security Card, Form 1099-SSA if it contains your full Social Security Number, a Medicare Card if the number on the card ends in the letter “A” or a letter from the Social Security Administration with your social security number on it.

 - The folder we gave you last year with last year’s returns and tax documents (If AARP Tax-Aide did your tax return last year)